appneta/traceview-wordpress/traceview/readme.txt

 == Installation ==

 1. Ensure your web host has the TraceView host and PHP instrumentation installed
-2. Download the latest ZIP file of the plug-in
-3. Upload and Activate the plugin through the 'Plugins' menu in WordPress
+2. Download and Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure your Client Key and Application name in the Settings menu
+3. Configure your Client Key and Application name in the Settings menu
-5. Profit!!
+4. Profit!!

-(6. Suggest any additional hooks/filters/annotations you would like monitored via
+(5. Suggest any additional hooks/filters/annotations you would like monitored via
-    the GitHub repository or email support@appneta.com)
+    the GitHub repository or email traceviewsupport@appneta.com)

 == Screenshots ==

 1. The Settings page, where you add your Client Key and Application name
-2. In the TraceView, you will see "wordpress-" layers created for each hook
+2. In the TraceView, you will see "wp-" layers created for each hook
-3. Annotations will be automatically added when themes or active plugins change
+3. Annotations will be automatically added when themes or active plugins change (This requires the php_curl module to be available)

 == Changelog ==
+= 1.0 =
+Initial public release

+= 0.8.1 =
+* Internal bug fixes

 = 0.8 =
 * Added Real User Monitoring option to settings